 - 1. If you're going to fuel your boat while it's in the water, be sure it's securely moored to the dock. - 2.
-Turn off all electrical equipment including engines, appliances, bilge blower, lights, etc. - 3.
+Turn off all electrical equipment including the engine, radio, bilge blower, lights, etc. - 3.
 Extinguish all cigarettes, cigars or other items that may produce a spark or flame. - 4.
-Close all openings including hatches. - 5.
-Have all passengers off the boat during the entire fueling procedure. - 6.
-Through-deck fittings are provided for fuel tank filling.
-Remove the cap and insert the fuel supply nozzle, allowing the nozzle to maintain contact with the fitting; this will prevent possible static sparking.
+Close all openings including engine compartment. - 5.
+Have all passengers off the boat during the entire fueling procedure.